The moment-weight inequality and the Hilbert-Mumford criterion: The moment map

-This is a Lie subgroup of $\GL(n,\C)$,\footnote{ For us a Lie subgroup is closed.} called the {\bf complexification of $\rG$}.
-It contains $\rG$ as a maximal compact subgroup and the Lie algebra of $\rG^c$ is the complexification
+This is a Lie subgroup of $\GL(n,\C)$,\footnote{ For us a Lie subgroup is closed.} called the {\bf complexification of $\rG$} (see Theorem~\ref{thm:Gc3}).
+It contains $\rG$ as a maximal compact subgroup, the quotient $\rG^c/\rG$ is connected, and the Lie algebra of $\rG^c$ is the complexification

-of the Lie algebra of $\rG$.
+of the Lie algebra of $\rG$ (see Theorem~\ref{thm:Gc1}).
 We will consistently use the notations